machinekoder/pickit-docs/docs/faq/general/how-does-the-pickit-3d-camera-works.rst

 When in doubt about a part, it is recommended to test it by placing it under the camera, trigger a detection and inspect the point cloud in the **Points** tab of the :ref:`Viewer`.
 If not enough 3D data is shown, know that this can be further optimized.
 For the Pick-it M and L cameras, :ref:`image-fusion` leads to a more stable point cloud.
 For the Pick-it M-HD camera, a different camera preset can be used.
+Learn :ref:`how-to-mhd-preset`.
 If still not enough 3D is obtained the parts are too reflective or transparent.